A Converted British Family Sheltering a Christian Missionary from the Persecution of the Druids

-A Converted British Family Sheltering a Christian Missionary from the Persecution of the Druids is a painting by William Holman Hunt that was exhibited at the Royal Academy in 1850 and is now in the Ashmolean Museum in Oxford.
+A Converted British Family Sheltering a Christian Missionary from the Persecution of the Druids is a painting by the English artist William Holman Hunt that was exhibited at the Royal Academy in 1850 and is now in the Ashmolean Museum in Oxford.
 It was a companion to John Everett Millais's Christ in the House of His Parents.
 Both artists sought to depict similar episodes from very early Christian history, portraying families helping an injured individual.
 Both also stressed the primitivism of the scene.

 Subject

 Hunt's painting depicts a family of ancient Britons occupying a crudely constructed hut by the riverside.
 They are attending to a missionary who is hiding from a mob of pagan British Celts.
 A Druid is visible in the background on the left pointing towards another missionary, who is being taken by one of the mob.

-A stone circle is noticeable behind the missionary but is visible only through gaps in the back of the hut used by the Christian family.
+A stone circle with stone lintels (as at Stonehenge) and an avenue lined with standing stones (as at Avebury) are noticeable in the background but are visible only through gaps in the back of the hut used by the Christian family.
 The contrast between Christian and Druidic symbols is identified by the painting of a red cross over a stone within the Christian family's hut.

 The presence of the druid presumably locates the intended period of the scene before the Roman conquest of Britain in the mid-1st century, making the missionaries very early ones indeed, although the vestment-like clothes that they wear would, even to the well-informed Victorian, suggest a much later period.